John Adams (composer): Youth and early career

-John Adams, in full John Coolidge Adams, was born in Worcester, Massachusetts, on February 15, 1947.
-As an adolescent, he lived in Woodstock, Vermont for five years before moving to East Concord, New Hampshire, and his family spent summers on the shores of Lake Winnipesaukee, where his grandfather ran a dance hall.
-Adams' family didn't own a television, and didn't have a record player until he was ten.
-However, both his parents were musicians; his mother was a singer with big bands, and his father was a clarinetist.
+John Coolidge Adams was born in Worcester, Massachusetts, on February 15, 1947.
+As an adolescent, he lived in Woodstock, Vermont, for five years before moving to East Concord, New Hampshire, and his family spent summers on the shores of Lake Winnipesaukee, where his grandfather ran a dance hall.
+Adams's family did not own a television, and did not have a record player until he was ten.
+But both his parents were musicians, his mother a singer with big bands, and his father a clarinetist.
 He grew up with jazz, Americana, and Broadway musicals, once meeting Duke Ellington at his grandfather's dance hall.
 Adams also played baseball as a boy.

 In the third grade, Adams took up the clarinet, initially taking lessons from his father, Carl Adams, and later with Boston Symphony Orchestra bass clarinetist Felix Viscuglia.
 He also played in various local orchestras, concert bands, and marching bands while a student.
-Adams began composing at the age of ten and first heard his music performed as a teenager.
+Adams began composing at age ten and first heard his music performed as a teenager.
 He graduated from Concord High School in 1965.

-Adams next enrolled in Harvard University, where he earned a Bachelor of Arts in 1969 and a Master of Arts in 1971, studying composition under Leon Kirchner, Roger Sessions, Earl Kim, Harold Shapero and David Del Tredici.
-As an undergraduate, he conducted Harvard's student ensemble, the Bach Society Orchestra, for a year and a half; his ambitious programming drew criticism in the student newspaper, where one of his concerts was called "the major disappointment of last week's musical offerings."
+Adams next enrolled in Harvard University, where he earned a bachelor of arts, magna cum laude, in 1969 and a master of arts in 1971, studying composition with Leon Kirchner, Roger Sessions, Earl Kim, Harold Shapero, and David Del Tredici.
+As an undergraduate, he conducted Harvard's student ensemble, the Bach Society Orchestra, for a year and a half; his ambitious programming drew criticism in the student newspaper, where one of his concerts was called "the major disappointment of last week's musical offerings".
 Adams also became engrossed by the strict modernism of the 20th century (such as that of Boulez) while at Harvard, and believed that music had to continue progressing, to the extent that he once wrote a letter to Leonard Bernstein criticizing the supposed stylistic reactionism of Chichester Psalms.
-By night, however, Adams enjoyed listening to The Beatles, Jimi Hendrix, and Bob Dylan, and has relayed he once stood in line at eight in the morning to purchase a copy of Sgt.
+But by night, Adams enjoyed listening to The Beatles, Jimi Hendrix, and Bob Dylan, and has said he once stood in line at eight in the morning to purchase a copy of Sgt.
 Pepper's Lonely Hearts Club Band.

-Adams was the first student at Harvard to be allowed to write a musical composition for his senior thesis.
-For his thesis, he wrote The Electric Wake for "electric" (i.e. amplified) soprano accompanied by an ensemble of "electric" strings, keyboards, harp, and percussion.
-However, a performance could not be put together at the time, and Adams has never heard the piece performed.
-Adams received his B.A. magna cum laude and completed his M.A., also at Harvard, in 1971.
+Adams was the first Harvard student to be allowed to write a musical composition for his senior thesis.
+For his thesis, he wrote The Electric Wake for "electric" (i.e., amplified) soprano accompanied by an ensemble of "electric" strings, keyboards, harp, and percussion.
+A performance could not be put together at the time, and Adams has never heard the piece performed.